MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 ![](./images/030.png)

 2) How visual search works.
 The similarity score between video embedding and text embedding is calculated using dot product.
-Then, most similar vides are shown for a query.
+Then, most similar videos are shown for a query.

 ![](./images/031.png)